ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 Analytics: the five metrics that matter for AR commerce

-Stop measuring “AR sessions.”
+Stop counting “AR sessions.”
 Start measuring these:

-• Device-tier frame rate.
-Sub-30-FPS experience is a conversion killer.
-Instrument every AR frame on iPhone XS, iPhone 12, iPhone 13 Pro, and iPhone 15 Pro separately.
+5. Device-tier frame rate.
+A sub-30-FPS experience kills conversion.
+Instrument every AR frame on iPhone XS, 12, 13 Pro, and 15/16/17 Pro separately.

 Privacy, permissions, and App Store compliance in 2026